The fact this question is so often asked is bizarre given freelance copywriters are supposed to be in the business of making things clear.

 In my post on writing like a journalist I explain the concept of the ‘killer top line’.
 This same principle applies to the WIIFM rule.

 Online audiences need grabbing in 2-3 seconds.
 Blink and they’re gone.
+You’ve got to tell your message in as few words as possible.

-How does a copywriter get work?
+How does a freelance copywriter get work?

 Depending on the type of copywriting you’re doing, freelance work comes through a number of sources: